andywag/text_to_class/README.md

 ## Chipotle
 This example is based on ordering chipotle with a basic description of the menu coded.
-This is currently running on a Facebook messenger or locally at http://andywag.github.io/.
-Thie logit for this is somewhat rudimentary currently but does show the logic in determining the order based on a generic entry.
+This is currently running on a Facebook messenger or on a [cloud server](http://20.57.184.176:5000/).
+The logic for this is somewhat rudimentary currently but does show the logic in determining the order based on a generic entry.

 Some examples are: